CONSIDERATIONS FOR WHETHER OR NOT TO USE A FLORIDA DIVORCE LAWYER VS A PARALEGAL VS SELF REPRESENTING

 Not having someone knowledgeable about Florida divorce law and procedure to answer your questions

-Why should I spend my hard earned money on a Florida divorce lawyer?
+Why should I spend my hard-earned money on a divorce lawyer?
 It's a good question.
-After all, there are paralegals and mediators who offer services for the same or less money than a lawyer would charge.
-It must be understood that paralegals cannot practice law or give you legal advice and they cannot go to Court with you. (although if they work under the supervision of a member of the Florida Bar they can do delegated legal work) Florida divorce mediators may be able to help you reach an agreement but they cannot be an advocate for both parties.
+After all, there are divorce paralegals and mediators who offer services for the same or less money than a lawyer would charge.
+It must be understood that paralegals cannot practice law or give you legal advice and they cannot go to Court with you. (although if they work under the supervision of a member of the Florida Bar they can do delegated legal work).
+Divorce mediators may be able to help you reach an agreement, but they cannot be an advocate for both parties.
 If you have anything at all at stake, why not hear what your rights and responsibilities are from someone who is on your side, and only your side?
 You may not even realize you're getting a bad deal if you don't know your rights and responsibilities.
 The last thing that you want to do is give up legal rights, or money or property that you didn't even realize that you were entitled to, because no one told you about your rights.

 Mediators who don't represent either party are not necessarily going to suggest that you hang in there and fight for everything that you are entitled to.
-The price of a Florida divorce lawyer can be worth it if you obtain the proper amount of child support, alimony, or property, instead of some compromise or erroneous amount.
-No one should go deeply into debt to borrow money for a Florida divorce lawyer; but the money spent can be a good investment.
+The price of a divorce lawyer can be worth it if you obtain the proper amount of child support, alimony, or property, instead of some compromise or erroneous amount.
+No one should go deeply into debt to borrow money for a lawyer, but the money spent can be a good investment.

-A Florida divorce is a very important event for you and your family.
+A divorce is a very important event for you and your family.
 It is usually not the time to try to find a bargain or try to practice law on your own unless you have legal training.
 Sorry, reading for a few minutes on the internet about Florida divorce law doesn't give you the legal knowledge that a lawyer has.
-Sometimes, if one party's financial situation is much better than the other's, then that party may have to pay the fees for both lawyers.
+And also, a divorce paralegal does not have the same knowledge that a divorce lawyer has either.
+Sometimes, if one party's financial situation is much better than the others, then that party may have to pay the fees for both lawyers.

-In conclusion, there are many reasonably priced Florida divorce attorneys who will work hard on your case.
+In conclusion, there are many reasonably priced divorce attorneys who will work hard on your case.
+And although an inexpensive lawyer may cost more than divorce paralegal or self-representing in terms of cash in the short run, it will generally save you far more money in the long run.
 If you can reach an agreement with your spouse, the matter need not be expensive.
 The more issues you can agree upon with your spouse, the less work there is for the attorney to do.
 Getting a divorce and all the rights that you are entitled to is often not a matter of simply filling out some forms.
 Trying to deal on your own with the divorce system without legal training can be difficult, frustrating, and possible costly in the long run.
 Legal forms may not be able to cover your individual situation properly and you probably can't rely on your spouse's attorney to properly educate you about what your rights are.

 It is often wise to get an estimate from the attorney as what the total fee might be from beginning to end so that you can plan.
 Admittedly it is difficult to know in advance exactly what the case will cost as you don't know whether you will be able to settle the matter quickly or will have to have a knock down drag out battle.
 But an experienced attorney should be able to give you some kind of intelligent answer though as to roughly what the case will cost.
 You will then be able to plan your budget and not have to constantly worry that the case is a bottomless money pit.
 You should also indicate to the lawyer that you want to be made aware when your outstanding bill exceeds a certain amount, so that you can decide how to proceed.